 Finally this even means that the controller's supply voltage has to be higher than the specified motor's "Nominal voltage" if you want to reach the motor's "Nominal speed" (due to some motor data tolerance and voltage drop by the controller).

 A controller supply voltage of 24V or 48V are typically in use by most applications because this is the rating of most industrial power supplies too.
-Finally the controller's supply voltage has to be high enough to reach the required motor speed.
-It means no disadvantage or and there is no risk of a motor's winding damage as long as the controller's supply voltage is within its specified voltage range.
+The supply voltage of the controller must be high enough to reach the required motor speed.
+Don't worry, the controller ensures that the motor is not damaged.

 Specific note concerning DC motor and direct supply: